bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # IANA Considerations

+> **Author's Note**: This section of the document reflects future IANA registrations, and not current ones.
+The intention is for these registrations to occur once this Internet-Draft becomes an RFC.

 This document registers a new ALPN protocol IDs ({{iana-alpn}}) and creates new registries that manage the assignment of code points in SIP-over-QUIC ({{iana-registries}}).